rabbitmq/rabbitmq-website/site/oauth2.md

 The supported location's attributed are:

 - `cluster`: This is the only mandatory attribute.
 It is a wildcard pattern which must match RabbitMQ's `resource_server_id` otherwise the location is ignored.
-- `vhost`: This is the virtual host we are granting access to.
+- `vhost`: This is the virtual host you are granting access to.
 It also a wildcard pattern.
 If not specified, `*` will be used.
 - `queue`|`exchange`: queue or exchange name pattern.
 The location grants the permission to a set of queues (or exchanges) that match it.
 One location can only specify either `queue` or `exchange` but not both.
 If not specified, `*` will be used
 - `routing-key`: this is the routing key pattern the location grants the permission to.
 If not specified, `*` will be used